How it works

 In One Paragraph

-We layer four federal / authoritative datasets, each grounding a different part of the audit:
+We layer six federal / authoritative datasets, each grounding a different part of the audit.
+Live row counts and last-refresh timestamps are visible at /data-sources:

-1. CMS Physician Fee Schedule (PFS) — Medicare reimbursement rates for roughly 10,000 CPT and HCPCS procedure codes, published by the Centers for Medicare & Medicaid Services.
-Annual updates each January with periodic interim revisions.
-This is the legal floor for what Medicare pays.
+1. CMS Physician Fee Schedule (PFS) — Medicare reimbursement rates for ~9,500 CPT and HCPCS procedure codes, published annually by CMS with quarterly interim revisions.
+The legal floor for what Medicare pays.
+We mirror the full PFS into Postgres (table cms_pfs_rates) and query it for every line-item benchmark, not just the 180 most common codes.
 Source: cms.gov physician-fee-schedule.

 Facility Identity (NPPES NPI Registry)